Update: We have updated our Manifesto for Counties to reflect the new government taking office and our councils’ latest priorities.

 the number of young people receiving Education, Health and Care Plans in counties

-the projected cost of SEND home to school transport for counties in 2028: tripling over the course of a decade
+the projected cost of home to school transport services, including SEND transport, for counties in 2030:

 curved line with half-rounded rectangle on the end